nih-cfde/organization/infrastructure/OnboardingWorkflow.md

 To fully onboard, a new member must:
  - Fill out the onboarding form
  - Accept our GitHub invite
+ - Accept our Slack invite

  We track those events, as well as our progress in adding them to our resources [here](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing).

 ## Onboarding Overview
 The Onboarding form should be checked and updated at least every other business day.
-Onboarding each person is a typically a multi-day process, because you have to wait for them to accept your GitHub invitation.
+Onboarding each person is a typically a multi-day process, because you have to wait for them to accept your invitations.
 The basic workflow is:

   - Add them to our Google Group, and send them an invitation GitHub
   - Add their name to the "Welcome" list in the Weekly Announcements
   - Add them to the MPQ form
   - Add them to the correct mailing lists
-  - Wait for them to accept the invitation
+  - Wait for them to accept the invitations

 ## Onboarding Walkthrough
 To onboard new members, or to continue boarding partially onboarded members, first navigate to the [Onboarding Reponses Google Sheet](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing).